thesmartrobot/thesmartrobot.github.io/_posts/2022-02-23-lbs-exploration.md

 ## Stochasticity

 Stochasticity, i.e. uncontrollable randomness in the environment, is an important issue to address when the agent is driven by curiosity.
 If the agent simply looks for areas of the environment that it can't accurately predict, it can get stuck in a stochastic noisy state, which constantly changes without bringing any important information for the task.
-This problem is known in literature as the ["Noisy TV" problem](https://arxiv.org/abs/0812.4360).
+This problem is known in the literature as the ["Noisy TV" problem](https://arxiv.org/abs/0812.4360).

-Our method, being driven by the principle of looking for interactions that bring significant information to the agent's model, allows to overcome stochasticity, assuming that the latent variable $$z$$ (and so the model) ignores the meaningless noise.
+Our method, being driven by the principle of looking for interactions that bring significant information to the agent's model, allows overcoming stochasticity, assuming that the latent variable $$z$$ (and so the model) ignores the meaningless noise.
 We also empirically show this in two variations of the Mountain Car problem, where the agent possesses a remote that triggers a "Noisy TV":

 <div style="display:flex; justify-content: center;">